-Victory Baptist Church was founded in September of 1969, when after much prayer and seeking of Divine guidance, Rev. Carlton Allen, along with eleven adults and eleven children, met for church services in an old wood founding members worked faithfully, and in less than a month, they soon outgrew the house they were meeting in.
+Victory Baptist Church was founded in September of 1969, when after much prayer and seeking of Divine guidance, Rev. Carlton Allen, along with eleven adults and eleven children, met for church services in an old wood-frame house, just a few miles from the church's current location.
+These founding members worked faithfully, and in less than a month, they soon outgrew the house they were meeting in.

 The church saw continuous growth and soon outgrew the rented building.
 At that time, the men of the church decided to sell bonds and purchased the seven acres where our facility currently exists.
 Construction began on a new church building.